NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 :ref:`Fine-tuning Stable Diffusion with DRaFT+ <model-aligner-draftp>` DRaFT+ is an algorithm for fine-tuning text-to-image generative diffusion models by directly backpropagating through a reward model which alleviates the mode collapse issues from DRaFT algorithm and improves diversity through regularization.

+:ref:`Constitutional AI: Harmlessness from AI Feedback <model-aligner-cai>` CAI is an alignment method by Anthropic allowing to incorporate AI feedback for aligning an LLM model.
+The feedback is based on a small set of principles (Constitution) guiding the model towards the desired behavior - being helpful, honest and harmless.

 .. toctree::
    :maxdepth: 4
    :titlesonly: